fairandaffordable/fairandaffordable.github.io/datasharing.md

 ### Poland

-### Hungary

-The products undergoing evaluation are published by the National Health Insurance Fund.
-[This data](www.neak.gov.hu/felso_menu/szakmai_oldalak/gyogyszer_segedeszkoz_gyogyfurdo_tamogatas/egeszsegugyi_vallalkozasoknak/gyartok_forgalomba_hozok/KERELEM_IND_ELJ_GYOGYSZ_TAPSZ.html7?target=_blank) is used to generate and populate the table below on product names and submission dates.
+The table below for products undergoing evaluation is populated by then [data source](https://bipold.aotm.gov.pl?target=_blank) maintained by AoTMiT.

 <table id="table_id">
 <thead>